 King joins world and religious leaders in congratulating new Pope Leo XIV

-He is the 267th pope and leads the world’s 1.4 billion Catholics.
+He is the 267th pontiff and leads the world’s 1.4 billion Catholics.

 The King has joined world and religious leaders in congratulating the new Pope Leo XIV on the pontiff’s first full day as leader of the Catholic Church.